 - Swap meetings for conference calls – One of our favourite things to come out of COVID-19 is the use of Zoom and video conferencing for meetings.
 It’s kinder to the environment and saves time and stops you being stuck in traffic, so don’t be afraid to keep using this tool.

 - Think about summer promotions – If it is too quiet, think strategically about what your clients need at this time of year and design promotions around those needs.
 It may be the trigger they need to use you at a time of year they traditionally avoid.

-- Take advantage of events – The good thing about summer is the amount of people around and the events that are taking place.
+- Take advantage of events – Slowly but surely as bars, restaurants and beach clubs reopen, events are being promoted and people are starting to get together again.
+I’m not sure when networking will resume face to face, but the events calendar will start filling up again.
 As well as being fun, these events can be a good promotional tool, so find out if you can sponsor events, or head down there with some flyers or to network.

 - Take time to train – Slow summer months are great time to invest in your professional development.
 There are a lot of excellent free resources online where you can expand your skills.
 Identify where your weaknesses lie and see if you can improve them through training.
 Read our marketing focus series of articles for useful, practical articles to help you become a better marketer for your company.